About Robert Young Center

 The Community Mental Health Centers Act of 1963 allowed for the planning, staffing and construction of Comprehensive Community Mental Health Centers (CMHC) across America.
 By the time this funding was halted in 1980, more than 800 such CMHC's had been developed throughout the United States.

-Throughout its history, the Center has been a major product line and a contributor to quality mental health services in Trinity Regional Health System.
+Throughout its history, Robert Young Center has been a major contributor to quality mental health services in the Quad City and Muscatine regions.

-Robert Young is best known for his television roles in "Father Knows Best" and "Marcus Welby, M.D."
-Throughout his career, Young played characters who were wholesome, charming, soft-spoken and decent, but rarely got the girl in the end.
-MGM studio chief Louis B. Mayer once said Young, "has no sex appeal."
-But Young's relatively bland characters were popular in supporting roles in more than 100 films during his 60-year career.
+Robert Young, an American actor, is best known for his television roles in "Father Knows Best" and "Marcus Welby, M.D."
+Throughout his 60-year career, Young had supporting roles in more than 100 films.